-This annual National Wetern Stock Show Rodeo & Parade kicks off the yearly celebrations in Downtown.
+This annual National Western Stock Show Rodeo kicks off the yearly celebrations with a free parade in Downtown.
 Beginning at Union Station and meandering down 17th St., the parade features marching bands, floats, horseback riders and performing cowgirls and cowboys, in addition to the incredible sight of Texas Longhorn cattle being driven through downtown Denver.

 FREE ATTRACTIONS & TOURS